RJT1990/RJT1990.github.io/_posts/2024-08-02-the-basilisks-guide-to-inference-compute.md

 ## Self-Reward

-It would be great if language models could verify their own solutions, as this would solve the generality problem mentioned above.
+It would be great if LLMs could verify their own solutions, as this would solve the generality problem mentioned above.

 I see many people claiming that “LLMs can’t verify” their solutions on Twitter.
 The word they are missing is “yet”, and in fact, in many cases self-reward works for the current generation of models.